ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 scopes="hello"
 ```

-Start the service using the following command after creating `sample-users.toml`.
+Start the service using the following command after creating the `sample-users.toml` file.

 ```
 ballerina run --config sample-users.toml example.bal
 ```

-'Tom' user will be able to invoke the `/hello` resource and invoke the Basic auth protected downstream service.
+The 'Tom' user will be able to invoke the `/hello` resource and invoke the Basic Auth protected downstream service.

 ```
 curl -k -v -u tom:123 https://localhost:9091/hello